Digital Garden

 - I record myself and leave the recording as a note to myself on Signal2 for hassle-free access on my other devices.

 These are newborn branches of my digital garden, which must be looked after with a special care.
-Readers, however, must be also aware that they are not looking at the final form of the article.
-For that, they have a special status taxonomy1.
+They are drafts, often in form of outlines.
+Because they’re public, readers must be aware that they are not looking at the final form of the article.
+This is where status taxonomy1 comes in.

 Status